Peter Florjančič: Work

 While held in an internment camp as a refugee, he invented a loom that could be used by disabled servicemen.

 In 1950, he moved to Monte Carlo where he lived for 13 years, invented the perfume atomiser, and appeared in an uncredited role in the film The Monte Carlo Story.
 He subsequently lived in a number of countries, including Monaco, Austria, Switzerland, Italy, and Germany.

 His other successful inventions included a work-out bed and plastic ice skates.
 He also invented the plastic zipper (1948), and the airbag (1957), neither of which were successful at the time because of the quality of the materials available.
 Both were perfected at later dates by other inventors.

-In 2007, Florjančič published his biography, Skok v Smetano (Jump into the Cream).
+In 2007, Florjančič published his autobiography, Skok v Smetano (Jump into the Cream).
 He described himself thus: "I’ve had five citizenships, 43 cars and the longest passport.
 The profession of inventor forced me to spend 25 years in hotels, four years in cars, three years on trains, a year and a half on airplanes and a year on board of ships."

 In 2011, at 92 years old, and almost blind, Florjančič was still working, and sketching his inventions.
 He made and lost several fortunes over the course of his career.